Balloon propaganda campaigns in Korea: North Korean counter-campaigns

 North Korea has warned its citizens that the goods carried by the balloons from South Korea are poisoned, but the North Korean people have been known to ignore these warnings.
 Due to their size, the balloons are easy to track.
 North Korea has been accused of intercepting the balloons and poisoning their contents to convince its citizens that South Koreans do not have good intentions.
 Organizations like North Korea Peace responded by substituting food with socks, including a warning and instructions for how to render the poisoned socks harmless.
 Defector and Korean Peninsula International Peace Organization spokesman Lee Ju-Seong stated in 2012 that one good pair of South Korean socks can be sold for enough corn to feed a child for two months.

 Activists have accused some of the anti-balloon drop protesters of being paid counter-protesters supported and organized by the North Korean state.
 However, there is genuine opposition against the launches in the wider South Korean society, beyond the locals near the launch sites.
 Some counter-protesters object to provoking a nuclear state, and believe that a dialogue with North Korean leadership is needed for the reunification of the Korean peninsula.
 As some defectors dress in military-style uniforms and sunglasses, this has been a point for objections.
 Additionally, there is an estimated three to five percent support for the far-left and the Kim regime in South Korea.

+2024 trash balloon campaign

+In May 2024, North Korea began sending balloons loaded with trash into South Korea.
+Initially, the balloons were believed to contain propaganda leaflets.
+However, further investigation revealed that balloons were filled with trash, including household waste, organic waste like fertilizer, batteries, cigarette butts, and even soil with parasites.
+Some also included Hello Kitty prints and worn apparel with release mechanisms designed to scatter debris mid-flight.

+North Korea stated that the balloons were launched in response to a campaign by North Korean defectors and activists in South Korea, who regularly send anti-Pyongyang leaflets, food, medicine, money, and USB sticks with Korean cultural content across the border.
+The South Korean unification ministry had suggested that the contents inside may reflect the struggles amongst North Korean society.

+Several trash-filled balloons have landed near the Seoul metropolitan area, with some remaining intact while others scattered debris across the ground, prompting public safety and health concerns, particularly regarding parasites.
+South Korean citizens have been advised not to touch the balloons due to the risk of contamination and to report any sightings to local authorities.

+In response, South Korea's military issued warnings, stating that "stern military measures" would be taken if the balloon launches "cross the line" or endanger South Korean residents.
+However, the military refrained from shooting down the balloons, citing safety concerns over the spread of waste and potential environmental hazards from the debris.